Magnús Blöndal Jóhannsson

 In 1971 Jóhannsson stopped composing for almost a decade; this extended silence was eventually broken with his Adagio (1980) for strings, celesta and percussion, which marks a significant stylistic shift in his music.
 Like the works which followed, it abandons his earlier experimental style for a more simple, neo-romantic lyricism.
+After a period in the United States, (1977–87), he took up residence again in Iceland.

 In 1995 Jóhannson handed over his works to the National and University Library of Iceland for preservation.
+In August 2004, only a few months before his death, the Icelandic film maker Ari Alexander Ergis Magnússon taped an interview with him which later became the basis for a documentary on his life and works.